 Opinion – Are You Convinced But Wrong?

-The desire to know, when you actually don’t, is a powerful force in people.
-Peter Scholtes provides some interesting research and observation about opinion in his book, The Leader’s Handbook.
-His research data comes from the business arena, specifically manufacturing, where measurable data is available.
+The desire to know when you actually don’t is a powerful force in people.
+In his book The Leader's Handbook, Peter Scholtes provides some interesting research and observations about opinion.
+The research data comes from the business arena, specifically manufacturing, where measurable data is available.

-So, his research is not from highly charged emotional issues about religion or politics where opinion too often is dominant.
-It is very valuable information, because it shows how opinion is a tool that demands actions when you don't search for the facts!
+Therefore, his research does not involve highly charged emotional issues related to religion or politics, where opinion often dominates.
+This is significant information because it shows how an opinion can become a tool that demands action when you don't seek the facts.

 Opinion – Are You Convinced But Wrong?